ualberta-mueller-group/MCGS/docs/style.md

 These tools should catch:
 - Whitespace formatting problems
-- Missing comments at the ends of `namespace` blocks
+- Missing or incorrect comments at the ends of `namespace` blocks
 - Most identifier naming problems
 - Missing `override` or `final` specifiers for virtual function implementations
 - Functions in headers having more than 2 statements